quuuut/Spencer-Macro-Utilities/README.md

 # Spencer Macro Client
 An open-source, Cross-Platform Windows + Linux C++ Roblox ImGui Macro with many features.

 To compile, run the project in Visual Studio 2022 and build it.
 The main source code is located inside of Visual Studio/macroframework.cpp.
-It is intended to be compiled through windows
+It is intended to be compiled through windows.
 To compile the linux helper binary, there is a separate source code folder inside the Resource Files folder.
 Compile this with g++.

 ### Is this A CHEAT???